-Keeping a small amount of cash in your office or at the store makes it much easier for office managers, bookkeepers, and supervisors to cover occasional small purchases or expenses.
+Keeping a small amount of cash in your office or at your store makes it much easier for office managers, bookkeepers, and supervisors to cover occasional small purchases or expenses.

-Put your petty cash policy in writing, and offer some examples of appropriate expenses.
+Put your petty cash policy in writing and offer some examples of appropriate expenses.
 For example, petty cash may be used to purchase additional postage, paper towels, coffee, or other basic office supplies.
-You can also mandate that petty cash transactions be under a certain dollar amount, like $25.
+You can also mandate that all petty cash transactions be under a certain dollar amount, like $25.

 Petty cash isn’t usually a significant expense for your business.
 However, failing to hold employees accountable for petty cash may encourage theft or inappropriate use of company resources.

 Require that employees maintain a running petty cash log for every transaction, including receipts.
 Each entry in the petty cash book should include the date, the amount, and what was purchased with the petty cash.
 Review your petty cash register before you replenish the petty cash fund.